powderflask/django-signoffs/README.md

 #### signoffs.contrib.signets
 Signoffs core defines only abstract models, no migrations.
-`signoffs.contrib.signoffs` provide concrete models that cover the basic use-cases.
+`signoffs.contrib.signets` provide concrete models that cover the basic use-cases.
 To opt-in, you must:

    ```python
     INSTALLED_APPS = [